 As a composer and arranger Franklin has been fortunate to have his works premiered and recorded by a variety of musicians, from young bands to collegiate and professional ensembles, and has collaborated on his music with some of the world’s most lauded human-beings.
 Arrangements of Franklin’s are widely-requested and numerous, and range from solos to symphonies.
 His choral and band works have drawn attention from legendary composers of our time, Eric Whitacre, Donald Grantham, Mark Camphouse, and David Holsinger being some of the most prominent.

 As a passionate conductor, he seizes any opportunity to collaborate with groups of all varieties.
-He has led the Eastern New Mexico University Wind Symphony and Symphonic Band, the Muleshoe High School Band, the Moody High School Band, and the Lubbock Concert Band in clinics and concerts.
-He has also been graced with guest appearances with the University of Texas Symphonic Band and Wind Symphony.
+He has led the Eastern New Mexico University Wind Symphony and Symphonic Band, the Muleshoe High School Band, the Moody High School Band, the Sudan High School Band, and the Lubbock Concert Band in clinics and concerts.
+He has also been graced with guest academic appearances with the University of Texas Symphonic Band and Wind Symphony.
 He has frequently conducted chamber ensembles for official recording sessions at the University of Texas at Austin.
 Recently, Franklin held Directorship positions with The Lonestar Brass Orchestra and the East Austin College Prep Wind Symphony, Symphonic Band, String Orchestra, Philharmonic Orchestra, and Symphony Orchestra.

 As a performer he has played as the principal tubist for the Eastern New Mexico University Wind Symphony from 2008 to 2013; performed in a variety of wind ensembles in New Mexico, Texas, Washington, Ireland, and Pakistan; in addition to a number of solo and chamber recitals.
 In 2009 Franklin established The Greyhound Brass, an autonomous student-run brass quintet based in the Eastern New Mexico/West Texas area devoted to performing quality brass chamber music for the surrounding schools and communities.
 He has performed regularly with the University of Texas Middle Eastern Ensemble, the University of Texas Hispanic/Caribbean Ensemble, and the Cedar Park Winds.
 In March of 2019 Franklin performed with the Pakistani/American fusion group Sangat! at SXSW in Austin, Texas.
 He continues to perform with Sangat! touring internationally, as well as the Gospel Brass, Lubbock Concert Band, and Westwinds Brass Band.